TRULYSICKENINGX/POKEMATE/Ditto Farm/README.md

 4. The script will throw two Repeat Balls, then loop steps 3 and 4

 Once Ditto is caught the battle will end.

+# Instructions
+Set your total Repeat Balls available, as well as any hotkeys (Dig, Teleport).

+Make sure your Synchronize Pokemon is your lead, CATCH Smeargle second, and SLEEP Pokemon third.

+Go to Fallabor Town's PC and start inside, next to and facing the nurse.

+Run!